Endersik4/MarineRunner/ListOfAllFeatures.md

 	- Works like item but instead of taking message to inventory, the massage widget is spawning with animation. <br/>
 	- Message was made using Rich Text Block, its possible to customize the font (for example highlight the important thing) <br/>
 	- Player can quit the message by clicking the quit message button (default - E) <br/>
-<h3> Elevator: </h3>
-	- Player can call elevator from outside and while elevator goes to the player, "Wait For Elevator" animation will play on widget <br/>
-	- When Player is in the elevator, he can choose floor to go to and after elevator starting animation it wll go to the floor that player chose <br/>
-	- Select Floor on widget is entry in Tile View and can be many of these, Select Floor entry can be also set up as blocked then player cant go to this floor <br/>
-	- Eleveator can require pin code to enter <br/>
-	- When player selects floor that he currently is then it will open elevator doors <br/>
-	- Everything is animated in Widget Blueprint <br/>
 <h3> Doors </h3>
 	- Can be open from two sides by clicking on panel (3D Widget)  <br/>
 	- Door can require pin code to open <br/>